GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

     You can also use the action **Send a custom message to other players** in this case.
 This action sends a message to other players.
 For instance a message `Arrow hit player 2` can be sent to all players, so that they can handle the collision on their side, using the condition to read the custom message.

+### Can I still do procedural generation of objects in a multiplayer game?

+Yes: first, add the multiplayer behavior to the objects that will be generated.
+Then you just need a condition to check that the "Player is host" before generating the objects.

 ### Known missing features or limitations

 Missing features or limitations: